 Our awards include:

 Up to 10 Laureates a year (we have 2 left to fund) – a $25 000 tax-free gift awarded to outstanding artists who are having an impact on New Zealand.
-Some of our philanthropists have committed to these awards for the long-term or perpetuity, for example the Mallinson Randal Award for Illustration, the Sir Roger Hall Award for Theatre, the Theresa Gattung Award for a Senior Female Artist, the Burr/Tatham Award, the Dame Gaylene Preston Award for a Documentary Film Maker (supported by the NZ Film Commission, NZ International Film Festival and Vista International), and the Marti Friendlander Photographic Award, the My Art Award for Visual Arts and the Moana-Nui-A-Kiwa Award thanks to Jillian Friedlander.
+These awards are sustained by long-term givers who committed for ten years or endowed for perpetuity.
+For example the Sir Roger Hall Award for Theatre, the Theresa Gattung Award for a Senior Female Artist, the Burr/Tatham Award, the Dame Gaylene Preston Award for a Documentary Film Maker (supported by the NZ Film Commission, NZ International Film Festival and Vista International), the Mallinson Rendel Illustrators Award, the Marti Friendlander Photographic Award, the My Art Award for Visual Arts and the Moana-Nui-A-Kiwa Award thanks to Jillian Friedlander.

-Up to six Springboards a year – Each funded by a giver for at least three years, this award consists of a $15 000 funding package awarded to outstanding artists who've shown potential and are kickstarting a career in the arts.
-They are selected based on their potential to start a sustainable career in the arts, then matched to a past Arts Foundation award recipient who is paid to mentor them.
+Up to 10 Springboards a year – Each funded by a giver for at least three years, this award consists of a $15 000 funding package awarded to outstanding artists who've shown potential and are kickstarting a career in the arts.
+They are matched to a past Arts Foundation award recipient who is paid to mentor them for a year.

 The Icons, Whakamana – a living circle of 20 of New Zealand’s most significant artists, awarded for their extraordinary lifetime achievements and mark on the arts.

 Boosted.org.nz - In 2013 we launched Boosted, New Zealand’s only arts crowdfunding platform.
-Boosted crowdfunding campaigns have an 85% success rate, and the platform has raised over $5 million for art projects since its launch.
+Boosted crowdfunding campaigns have an 86% success rate, and the platform has raised almost $9 million for art projects since its launch.